top of page

 What Causes Passive-Aggressive Pattern?

-Passive-aggressive reactions aren't random, nor are they a character flaw.
-When we find ourselves caught in these patterns, it's rarely about deliberately choosing indirect expression or covert resistance — rather, we're operating from sophisticated safety systems our brain has developed to protect us from emotional pain.
-Those systems are the product of two forces meeting: our external conditions that made directness feel dangerous, and an inner capacity for reading social situations and finding indirect routes to safety and agency.
+Passive-aggressive reactions are not signs of being fundamentally manipulative or lacking courage.
+This pattern developed at the meeting of two forces: your external conditions that made directness feel dangerous, and an inner capacity for reading social situations and finding indirect routes to safety and agency.

 Passive-aggressiveness typically develops when:

-• Direct anger or disagreement felt unsafe or was punished
+• Direct anger or disagreement felt unsafe, was punished, shamed or simply didn't work

-• Expressing frustration openly led to rejection, conflict, or consequences
+• Expressing frustration or negative feelings openly led to rejection, conflict, or consequences

 • Compliance was expected, but resentment built underneath